VisheshVGR/hnbgu_hostel_management_portal/README.md

 * It is the home page of our website with basic information.

 ### Hostels
-* It has information about various hostel available at HNBGU
+* It has information about various hostel available at HNBGU.

 ### Contact Us
 * It contains information regarding contacts of HNBGU Hostels Officers.